ibm-cloud-docs/Cloudant/api/authentication.md

 <!--

-See the following example request for a cookie by using Javascript:
+The following example request for a cookie by using Javascript:

 ```javascript
 var nano = require('nano');